What is a Magnetic Stripe Reader

 What is a magnetic stripe?

-A magnetic stripe is the black stripe you see on the back of most cards in your wallet.
-This stripe’s main purpose is to store data.
-Not only does it maximize the amount of data that can fit in one space, but it also is a safer option for the user.
-Within the magnetic stripe, there are three stacked lines of data stored.
-While they may not all be used, it can be things like the card number, user information, access privileges, and many more.
+Within a magnetic stripe, there are three stacked lines of data stored.
+While they may not all be used, the magstripe typically contains data such as the card number, user information (name, date of birth, etc.), access privileges, and more.
 The data within the magnetic stripe cannot be seen by the eye, and in order to get the data from the magnetic stripe, you will need a magnetic stripe reader.

 There are both high coercivity and low coercivity ways to store data in a magnetic stripe.
 High coercivity normally appears as a black strip.
 This kind can store more information and they require more magnetic energy to code them.
 This makes them harder to erase, making them more common on cards that need to be swiped often and last a longer time.
 Low coercivity appears as a brown stripe.
 This version of a magnetic stripe is not as secure and can more easily be erased.
 You will often see low coercivity cards for information that can change frequently such as hotel key cards, and transit cards.